 So how’s Matt doing now?
 Here’s what he had to say, “Since graduating from my masters I’ve set up a company, bought a flat in London and met a lovely woman who is now, I am happy to say, my wife!
 As the now Mrs Suzanne Stephenson is Australian, I have made the decision to leave The Old Smoke and start a new life Down Under.
 Obviously, none of this would be possible without the incredible Magpas Air Ambulance.
 Thank you to your doctor and paramedic team for giving me my life back and for saving countless other lives too.
 A huge thank you from us both, take care and keep up the vital work that you do!”

 We are proud of our record in saving lives, like Matt’s, across the East of England and beyond.
-Magpas Air Ambulance needs to raise around £4.8m to keep our service running 24/7, as ever that funding comes in the form of public donations and subscriptions to our Lottery.
+Magpas Air Ambulance needs to raise £5m a year to keep our service running 24/7, as ever that funding comes in the form of public donations and subscriptions to our Lottery.